unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 2. **Start the array:** Start the array with the disk assigned and mounted.
 3. **Record array assignments:** Note your array assignments, especially the %%parity drive|parity-drives%%, as a safety measure.
 4. **(Optional) Enable Turbo Write:** For faster zeroing, enable Reconstruct Write ("Turbo Write") in **Settings → Disk Settings**, but only if all drives are healthy.
-5. **Ensure disk is empty:** Check that the disk is completely empty.
-Reformatting the disk is a quick way to clear it, but confirm that no important data remains.
-6. **Create a placeholder folder:** On the disk, create a single folder named `clear-me`.
-7. **Zero out the disk:** Use the alternative command-line method below to manually zero out the disk.
+5. **Zero out the disk:** Use the alternative command-line method below to manually zero out the disk.
-8. **Stop the array:** Once the clearing is complete, stop the array.
+6. **Stop the array:** Once the clearing is complete, stop the array.
-9.  **Reset array configuration:** Retain all current assignments when resetting the array configuration.
+7. **Reset array configuration:** Retain all current assignments when resetting the array configuration.
-10. **Unassign the disk:** Unassign the disk you wish to remove, double-checking all assignments, especially the %%parity drive|parity-drives%%.
+8. **Unassign the disk:** Unassign the disk you wish to remove, double-checking all assignments, especially the %%parity drive|parity-drives%%.
-11. **Confirm parity status:** Check the box indicating "Parity is already valid."
+9. **Confirm parity status:** Check the box indicating "Parity is already valid."
-12. **Start the array again:** Start the array to finish the removal process.
+10. **Start the array again:** Start the array to finish the removal process.
-13. **(Optional) Verify parity:** You can run a correcting %%parity check|parity-check%% afterward to ensure parity integrity.
+11. **(Optional) Verify parity:** You can run a correcting %%parity check|parity-check%% afterward to ensure parity integrity.

 <details>
 <summary>**Alternative command-line method for zeroing a disk**</summary>